-(7) OVERTIME-

-- (a) An employee recalled after leaving his workshop to work overtime shall be paid for a minimum of three hours work. (b) An employee occasionally required to hold himself in readiness to work after ordinary hours shall, until released, be paid standing time at ordinary rates from the time from which he is to shold himself in readiness.
-But any custom now prevailing under which an employee is required regularly to hold himself in readiness for a call back shall continue. - (c) Any employee (other than on shifts) who has worked up to or beyond midnight shall not be bound to continue work on the following day. - (d) For work done during meal hours and thereafter until a meal-hour break is allowed, time and a half rates shall be paid.
-No employee shall be compelled to work for more than six hours without a break for a meal. (e) An employee working overtime shall be allowed a cribtime of twenty minutes, without deduction of pay, after each four - (e) An employee working overtime shall be allowed a cribtime of twenty minutes, without deduction of pay, after each four hours of work; but this provision shall not prevent any arrangement being made for the taking of a longer meal period without pay. (f) Before starting overtime after working ordinary hours a meal break of at least 45 minutes shall be allowed, unless the period of overtime is less than 11⁄2 hours.
-Any employer and his employees may mutually agree to any variation of this sub-clause to meet the circumstances of the work in hand. (g) Any employee residing more than half a mile from his work, required to work overtime for more than two hours without being notified before the previous meal-hour break that he will be so required, shall either be supplied with a meal by the employee or be paid 28. (h) Any employee engaged in the maintenance of plant shall, when breakdowns occur, work meal hours at the ordinary rates herein prescribed whenever instructed so to do. (i) In computing expertime each day's work shall stand alone. - (i) In computing overtime each day's work shall stand alone.
+- (a) An employee recalled after leaving his workshop to work overtime shall be paid for a minimum of three hours work. (b) An employee occasionally required to hold himself in readiness to work after ordinary hours shall, until released, be paid standing time at ordinary rates from the time from which he is to so hold himself in readiness.
+But any custom now prevailing under which an employee is required regularly to hold himself in readiness for a call back shall continue. (c) Any employee (other than on shifts) who has worked up to or beyond midnight shall not be bound to continue work on the following day. (d) For weak date, during most hours and therefore until a most hour break is allowed time and a helf rates shall be writed.

+- (d) For work done during meal hours and thereafter until a meal-hour break is allowed, time and a half-rates shall be paid.
+No employee shall be compelled to work for more than six hours without a break for a meal. (e) An employee working overtime shall be allowed a cribtime of twenty minutes, without deduction of pay, after each four hours of work; but this provision shall not prevent any arrangement being made for the taking of a longer meal - hours of work; but this provision shall not prevent any arrangement being made for the taking of a longer meal period without pay.

+(f) Before starting overtime after working ordinary hours a meal break of at least 45 minutes shall be allowed, unless the period of overtime is less than 11⁄2 hours.
+Any employer and his employees may mutually agree to any variation of this sub-clause to meet the circumstances of the work in hand.

+(g) Any employee residing more than half a mile from his work, required to work overtime for more than two hours without being notified before the previous meal-hour break that he will be so required, shall either be supplied with a meal by the employer or be paid 2s.

+(h) Any employee engaged in the maintenance of plant shall, when breakdowns occur, work meal hours at the ordinary rates herein prescribed whenever instructed to do so.

+(i) In computing overtime each day's work shall stand alone.